 Let’s go there.

-First, pin this image to easily revisit this topic:
+First, pin this image to easily bookmark this article:

 I’ve avoided this topic, because I don’t want to come off sounding like this is a get rich quick scheme.